sanger-cellular-informatics/Targeton-Designer/README.md

 To debug with a local debugger, insert at the top of the file:
 ```
 import sys, os
-os.chdir(r'/home/ubuntu/lims2-webapp-filesystem/user/targeton-designer')
+os.chdir(r'/home/ubuntu/lims2-webapp-filesystem/user/primer-designer')
 sys.path.insert(0, '')
 sys.path.insert(0, 'src/')
 ```
 This allows src and submodules inside src to be found.

-To debug with vscode, make sure the cwd in the debugger settings are pointed at targeton-designer.
+To debug with vscode, make sure the cwd in the debugger settings are pointed at primer-designer.
 Additionally, make sure the interpreter is pointed at the correct virtual environment (venv/bin/python).

 ## Usage